 “Process” means we obtain, store, update and archive data.

-1. Patient data is held for the purposes of providing patients with appropriate, high quality, safe and effective treatment.
+1. Members data is held for the purposes of providing members with appropriate advice and guidance.

 2. Staff employment data is held in accordance with Employment, Taxation and Pensions law.

 3. Contractors’ data is held for the purposes of managing their contracts.